 - This is the time wherein you need to wait after 48 hours to repeat the process.
 The application of neem oil is not only made once.
 You have to observe it until the insects are gone.

 We all know that insects love to lurk around our plants in the garden.
 It weakens the plants.
 When you know how to apply neem oil to soil, it will go a long way in helping your garden.
 It does not only prevent insects from coming back to your plants.
 It could also distribute nourishment and gives life to the soil.
 Just remember: Use neem oil when needed and in moderation.
-Though it's not that hazardous, too much may still cause harm to your health.
+Though it’s not that hazardous, too much may still cause harm to your health.
 Get more tips about garden soils.